 - Follow instructions of the emergency dispatcher.
 Do not hang up until the dispatcher ends the call.

 - Do not move the victim unless they are in immediate danger

 - If the victim is conscious, try to comfort them and obtain medical information (e.g. medical problems, medications, etc.).
 Any medical information will assist emergency personnel if the victim loses consciousness.

 - Have someone meet the ambulance at the building entrance and direct emergency personnel to the victim

 - Contact TCC Security to advise them of the situation

 - Smell or see smoke?
-Call TCC Campus Security at XXX-XXX-XXXX or dial 911 with location of the fire
+Call TCC Campus Security at one of the numbers listed at the bottom of this page or dial 911 with location of the fire

 - Activate the fire alarm.
 If there are no fire alarms, knock on doors and yell “Fire!” as you exit the building.